fractalnetworksco/auth-client/README.md

 # Authentication Client Library

 This is a library crate that is used to authenticate incoming requests.
-It supports different authentication mechanisms, including JWT authentication (by fetching and parsing a JWKS that contains keys needed to validate the JWT), authentication via making an API call to a dedicated accounts API, hardcoded static authentication tokens and disabling authentication altogether and accepting any UUID as a valid token (optional feature, only enabled for testing).
+It supports different authentication mechanisms, including JWT authentication (by fetching and parsing a JWKS that contains keys needed to validate the JWT), authentication via making an API call to a dedicated accounts API or hardcoded static authentication tokens.

 The library distinguishes between user tokens (that represent real user accounts) and system tokens (that represent internal administrative accounts).
 System tokens are usually required for administrative APIs.
 Accounts are represented by UUIDs.
 It has support for Rocket built-in, but can also be used without it.

 You want to use this library if you want an existing, but opinionated authentication library that is relatively flexible in that it can be setup to support different authentication mechanisms, which is quite useful for enabling local development (with authentication turned off or done with static tokens) but still being able to deploy to production (where JWTs are used, for instance).

 Resources:
 - Documentation: [nightly][rustdoc], [latest release][docs]